 Let’s back up slightly.
-Phil and I planted our first garden last year.
+Phil and I planted our first garden a while back.
 To say that we didn’t know what we were doing is an understatement—but I was happy with the results overall.
-One of the things we did wrong was the watering method: we used a sprinkler rather than watering at the roots.
+One of the things we did wrong in the beginning was the watering method: we used a sprinkler rather than watering at the roots.
 Apparently, tomato plants don’t appreciate that.
 As a result, our tomato harvest was sub-optimal.
 But the one tomato plant that DID do well was my “San Marzano” plant, which yielded fantastic sauce tomatoes.

 Slow-Roasted Tomato Sauce: roasting the tomatoes